wesselb/ModelBasedMetricEstimation.jl/README.md

 ## Help!

-If the results are look like garbage, try setting `verbose=true` to see what is going on.
+If the results look like garbage, try setting `verbose=true` to see what is going on.
 You will be shown a lot more detail and also QQ-plots to assess the model fit.

 ## Ideas for Future Work